 Online Teaching Can Be Rewarding

 I well understand there are many inherent challenges associated with online teaching, and most are related to time and a lack of direct contact with learners.
 Yet I’ve found it can be a very rewarding experience because I am able to get to know my learners better than I ever could in a traditional classroom.
 This may sound unusual to someone who has never taught online, who sees learners face-to-face, but my perspective comes from being able to interact with each and every one of them in a discussion, getting to know them through weekly learning activities, and engaging with them through direct communication.
 While I am separated from my learners, I have found tools to bridge this gap and replace the distance with a virtual presence.
-If you can assure your students that you are there to support them, in a nurturing, positive, and supportive manner, perhaps they will find online learning to be transformative and rewarding.
+Now with these six best practices, I can further assure learners I am there to support them and their progress in a nurturing, positive, and supportive manner.
+If you can take this approach as well, perhaps you and your learners will find online learning to be transformative and rewarding.